List on Bids44 →

 Essential Checks

-6. Test front and back cameras — Open the camera app, take a few photos and videos with both front and rear cameras.
-Check for dust spots, focus issues, and general image quality.
+6. Test Front and Back Cameras: Open the camera app.
+Take a few photos and a short video with both the front and rear cameras.
+Check for focus issues, dark spots (dust inside the lens), or unusual colours.

-9. Verify Wi-Fi, Bluetooth, GPS, and NFC all work — Try connecting to a Wi-Fi network, pairing a Bluetooth device, opening Google Maps to check GPS accuracy, and testing NFC if you have a compatible card.
+9. Verify Connectivity: Turn on Wi-Fi, Bluetooth, GPS, and test them briefly.
+Connect to a Wi-Fi network, pair with a Bluetooth device, and open Google Maps to check GPS accuracy.
+The Redmi 12C does not have NFC.

-12. Check for water damage — Remove the SIM tray and shine a flashlight inside the slot.
+12. Check for Water Damage: Remove the SIM tray and shine a flashlight into the slot.
 Look for a small white sticker (Liquid Contact Indicator).
 If it’s pink or red, the phone has had significant water contact.

 Insider Checks